Robust Spatial Confounding Adjustment via Basis Voting: Simulation Study

 \subsection{Correct Basis Specification}

-We simulate two distinct scenarios for the exposure $X(s)$ and the unmeasured confounder $U(s)$ to evaluate the performance of our proposed method relative to existing approaches.
-Specifically, we consider cases where (a) the exposure is a rougher function of space than the confounder, and (b) the exposure is smoother.
-Many existing methods assume the exposure is spatially rougher than the confounder, and we aim to assess the robustness of our method when this assumption is violated.
+We simulate two distinct scenarios: (a) the exposure is a rougher function of space than the confounder, and (b) the exposure is smoother.
+Many existing methods assume the exposure is spatially rougher than the confounder, and we aim to assess the robustness of all methods when this assumption is violated.

-Figure~\ref{fig:est-correct} compares our proposed estimator to several existing methods, using the oracle estimator as a benchmark (which leverages knowledge of the true shared basis functions for optimal efficiency).
-Competing methods include Ordinary Least Squares (OLS), Generalized Least Squares (GLS) with a pre-specified exponential covariance kernel using the BRISC R-package \citep{saha2018brisc}, the spatial basis adjustment approach using TPRS basis set in a similar essence to \citet{keller2020selecting} by adding a spline term in the regression (to adjust for the unmeasured confounder $U$) additional to the exposure of interest, the gSEM method of \citet{thaden2018structural}, the Spatial+ approach of \citet{dupont2022spatial+}, and the spectral domain adjustment of \citet{guan2023spectral}.
+Figure~\ref{fig:est-correct} compares our proposed estimator to several existing methods, using the oracle estimator as a benchmark (which leverages knowledge of the true $U$ and the shared basis functions for optimal efficiency).
+Competing methods include Ordinary Least Squares (OLS), Generalized Least Squares (GLS) with a pre-specified exponential covariance kernel using the BRISC R-package \citep{saha2018brisc}, the \textit{Spatial} basis adjustment approach using TPRS basis set in a similar essence to \citet{keller2020selecting} by adding a spline term in the regression (to adjust for the unmeasured confounder $U$) additional to the exposure of interest, the gSEM method of \citet{thaden2018structural}, the Spatial+ approach of \citet{dupont2022spatial+}, and the Standard Matérn model-based spectral domain adjustment of \citet{guan2023spectral}.
 The results reveal important differences in method performance.
 When the exposure is rougher than the unmeasured confounder with respect to the Fourier basis (Panel (a)), nearly all methods, including ours, accurately recover the true value of $\beta = 2.5$.
-Only exception is the unadjusted OLS estimator which of course is expected to be biased under confounding.
-When the exposure is smoother than the confounder (Panel (b)), all existing methods yield substantially biased estimates, while our mode-based estimators --- both project-on-one and drop-one approaches -- remain unbiased and accurately estimate $\beta$.
+The only exception is the unadjusted OLS estimator, which of course is expected to be biased under confounding.
+When the exposure is smoother than the confounder (Panel (b)), all existing methods yield substantially biased estimates, while our mode-based estimators --- both project-on-one and drop-one approaches -- are almost unbiased and accurately estimate $\beta$.
 This experiment highlights the robustness of our method to violation of the rough exposure assumption.